pantrypoints/sp/content/en/research/countries/china/xi/chapter-01f.md

 That is to say, the original intention and mission of Marxism and the communists under its guidance is to seek the interests of the overwhelming majority of the people.
-After its founding, the Communist Party of China took Marxism as its guiding ideology, regarded the realization of communism as the party's highest ideal and ultimate goal, shouldered the historical mission of realizing the great rejuvenation of the Chinese nation without hesitation, united and led the people in an arduous struggle, and composed a magnificent epic that swallowed mountains and rivers.
+After its founding, the CCP took Marxism as its guiding ideology, regarded the realization of communism as the party's highest ideal and ultimate goal, shouldered the historical mission of realizing the great rejuvenation of the Chinese nation without hesitation, united and led the people in an arduous struggle, and composed a magnificent epic that swallowed mountains and rivers.
-As a political organization, the original mission of the Communist Party of China was to follow the path guided by Marxism and seek the independence and prosperity of the country and the freedom and happiness of the people.
+As a political organization, the original mission of the CCP was to follow the path guided by Marxism and seek the independence and prosperity of the country and the freedom and happiness of the people.
 We reaffirm the original intention of the Party and the historical mission of the Chinese Communists in the new era, that is, to enable more than 90 million Party members